-Enrollment in a practicum is for the entire academic year, ending the last day of classes of the third semester.
-The Training Coordinator and Director of Clinical Training work with students to identify, select and approve clinical site placement.
+Enrollment in a practicum is for the entire academic year, ending on the last day of classes of the third semester.
+Students may not end practicum early without approval from the Director of Clinical Training and the Program Director.
+Students at the MSP Clinic will abide by a different site-specific schedule with alternative start and end dates that are inclusive of the full academic year.
+The Training Coordinators and Director of Clinical Training work with students to identify, select, and approve clinical site placement.
 The Practicum Handbook, located on the student resource website, provides detailed information about clinical training requirements.

-To achieve credit for practicum, the student must successfully fulfill competency requirements as reflected in evaluations, meet the minimum number of client contact hours and total hours (500) on-site as outlined in the Practicum Handbook, and meet the additional requirements of the Practicum class sequence (595-597) as outlined in the class syllabi.
+To achieve credit for practicum, the student must successfully fulfill competency requirements as reflected in evaluations, meet the minimum number of client contact hours (25% or 125 hours) and total hours (500) on-site as guided by the clinical training requirements outlined in the Practicum Handbook, and meet the additional requirements of the Practicum supervision sequence (566-568) as outlined in the class syllabi.

-All students receive supervision from an assigned MSP faculty member who works in collaboration with an on-site supervisor.
-Supervision of clinical work is provided weekly in the Practicum class (595-597) and attendance at supervisory meetings during class is mandatory.
+All students receive supervision from an assigned MSP faculty member who works in collaboration with a site supervisor.
+Supervision of clinical work is provided weekly in Practicum Supervision class sequence (566-568) and attendance at supervisory meetings during this class time is mandatory.
 Faculty supervisors provide students with verbal and written feedback relevant to the development of clinical skills.
-Onsite supervisors provide similar types of feedback and also guide and oversee student case management.
+Site supervisors provide similar types of feedback and also guide and oversee student case management.